FrederikRavnKlausen/FrederikRavnKlausen.github.io/_pages/about.md

  I have two bachelor degrees in Mathematics and Physics and a master's degree in Mathematics.
  During my studies, I have spent semester in LMU Munich and ETH Zürich.

-I  have broad interests in Mathematical Physics with special emphasis on Anderson Localization, Open Quantum Systems, Classical Statistiscal Mechanics.
+I  have broad interests in Mathematical Physics with special emphasis on Anderson Localization, Open Quantum Systems, Classical Statistical Mechanics.
 Feel free to reach out!